Interacting Induced Dark Energy Model: Introduction

 \section{Introduction}

-Observations of the brightness of distant type Ia--supernovas indicate that the expansion of the universe is presently accelerating~\cite{Perlmutter:1997zf}--\cite{Carroll:2003qq}.
-Hence, in a school of thought, the universe should mainly be filled with what usually has been called dark energy~\cite{Sahni:2004ai},~\cite{Kamionkowski:2007wv}.
-Therefore, a considerable amount of researches has been performed in the literature to explain the accelerated expansion of the universe, such as the quintessence~\cite{Zlatev:1998tr}--\cite{Blais:2004vt}, the k-essence~\cite{Kamenshchik:2001cp}--\cite{Scherrer:2004au} and the chaplygin gas~\cite{ArmendarizPicon:2000dh},~\cite{Bento:2002ps} models.
-However, most of them presuppose minimally coupled scalar fields with different potentials or kinetic energies, which have been added in \emph{priori} by hand, and therefore, their origins are~not clearly known.
-Though, some efforts based on the Brans--Dicke theory in which the scalar field is non--minimally coupled to the curvature, has been performed to explain this acceleration~\cite{deLeon:2009nd}--\cite{Bahrehbakhsh:2013qda}.
-Nonetheless, in the recent two decades, explaining the accelerated expansion of the universe through the fundamental theories has been a great challenge~\cite{Yoo:2012}.
+According to the observations of distant type--Ia supernovae which indicate that the expansion of the universe is presently accelerating~\cite{Perlmutter:1997zf}-- \cite{Carroll:2003qq}, the universe should mainly be filled with what is usually called dark energy~\cite{Sahni:2004ai},~\cite{Kamionkowski:2007wv}.
+Therefore, a considerable amount of researches has been performed to explain this acceleration which, in general, can be classified into two groups.
+The first group contains all modifications to the standard model of cosmology: cosmological constant ($\Lambda \rm CDM$), modified matter models such as the quintessence~\cite{Zlatev:1998tr}-- \cite{Blais:2004vt}, the k-essence~\cite{ArmendarizPicon:2000ah}--~\cite{Scherrer:2004au}, Chaplygin gas~\cite{Bento:2002ps} models and also the models based on the modified theories of gravity like $f(R)$ gravity~\cite{Nojiri:2006ri},~\cite{Schmidt:2006jt}, $f(T)$ gravity ~\cite{Li:2010cg},~\cite{Myrzakulov:2010vz} and $f(R,T)$ gravity~\cite{Harko:2011kv}.